 Gov. Andrew Cuomo of New York took office in January 2011 and quickly established a national reputation as a leader.
 He pleased liberals by fighting successfully for the passage of gay marriage, despite a balky state legislature.
 But he also satisfied centrists by passing a budget that cut spending and didn’t raise taxes, by taking on the state’s big public-sector union, and by achieving tax reform.
 Governor Cuomo has polled well above 50 percent in most public surveys since taking office.

 His job approval took a hit after he signed tough new gun control laws in January – but remained above 50 percent.

 If neither Clinton nor Biden runs, then Cuomo is the likely beneficiary.
 But some liberals say Cuomo isn’t a slam dunk for them, saying his policies (such as cuts to union pensions) are more aimed at the 1 percent than working people.

-Cuomo also has Washington experience, having served as secretary of Housing and Urban Development in Mr. Clinton’s second term.
+Cuomo also has Washington experience, having served as secretary of Housing and Urban Development in President Bill Clinton’s second term.
 Critics say Cuomo’s promotion of homeownership for lower-income people helped lead to the subprime mortgage crisis.